ksauln/FPL-Analysis/README.md

 Things I still need to do:
 - Format everything correctly
-- Make the graphs selectable, so you can select the metric to compare
 - Add in a few more key statistics
 - Create a prediction model to predict a players points for the next game week